-To honour the National Day for Truth and Reconciliation in 2021, Mayor Kennedy Stewart issued a Proclamation on behalf of the City of Vancouver, declaring September 30 as the National Day for Truth and Reconciliation.
-The Proclamation, marking this first significant day of remembrance, was presented by Deputy Mayor Bligh to Phyllis Webstad, residential school survivor and founder of the Orange Shirt Day movement.
+To honour the National Day for Truth and Reconciliation in 2022, Mayor Kennedy Stewart issued a Proclamation on behalf of the City of Vancouver, declaring September 30 as the National Day for Truth and Reconciliation.

-For a comprehensive look at our most recent Reconciliation actions, read our Reconciliation report PDF file (439 KB).
+For a comprehensive look at our most recent Reconciliation actions, review our Reconciliation report PDF file (528 KB).

 Aligning our work

 The calls to action that align with our work can be summarized under the following three themes: